 Beware of just watching some of the many Youtube videos showing people trading tennis, it isn’t quite as simple as some of these videos make it seem.
 You absolutely must do your stats, I use this site.
 You also need to do plenty of preparatory analysis and various news checks to make sure a player has no injuries which aren’t reported until shortly before the match, and any other due diligence you would expect to have to make in any genuine business like this.

 Anyone can sit and watch a game of tennis, spot that someone like Federer has had his serve broken, and is extremely likely to break straight back, and then make some green out of such an opportunity.
-However this is more like value betting or in play trading, and typically, this is the hardest approach to master.
+However this is more like value betting or intelligent gambling, and typically this is the hardest approach to master.
 This should definitely not be tried until you have mastered some much simpler, much more disciplined and planned strategies where you do your research before a game begins, and then you do exactly, EXACTLY what you planned to do for that game.
 It is so easy to be swayed by what you are watching that discipline is a constant battle for most people trying to trade tennis matches for the first time.